 BEREC tried to analyse the retail domestic prices and found that it is hard to disaggregate the different mobile communications services (voice, SMS and data) since they are often provided as part of a bundle of several services, including intra-EEA roaming communications and, in several cases, also non-mobile services.
 Operators find it difficult to organize their revenue data by individual service categories (ISCs), such as fixed telephony, mobile telephony, fixed broadband, intra-EEA roaming communications and others and no common methodology is defined for this purpose.
 Bundles challenge this practice, as ISCs require allocating bundle revenues to their components.
 Therefore, BEREC examined the alternative of presenting data on the evolution of the average retail revenue per user (ARRPU).
 However, in the context of the BoR (16) 33 BEREC Report on the wholesale roaming market it was emphasized that the ARRPU depends on many different parameters (volumes, handset subsidies, sensitivity to the number of active SIM cards, etc.).
-In general, the ARRPU is quite a weak index for comparing domestic price levels.
+In general, the ARRPU is guite a weak index for comparing domestic price levels.
 In spite of the limitations and lack of common methodology mentioned above, BEREC has calculated the ARRPU but notes that the results of it should be interpreted with caution.
 For this calculation BEREC used the data relative to mobile domestic services submitted by operators.
-The domestic monthly ARRPU for Q2 2020 varies considerably between the countries, ranging from 3.54 Euros per month to 30.74 Euros per month, with a weighted EEA average of 9.87 Euros (Figure 1).
-The Report shows similar outcome for Q3 2020: the ARRPU ranged from 3.61 Euros to 29.53 Euros per month, with a weighted EEA average of 9.96 Euros (Figure 1).
+The domestic monthly ARRPU for Q4 2020 varies considerably between the countries, ranging from 1.85 Euros per month to 28.91 Euros per month, with a weighted EEA average of 10.09 Euros (Figure 1).
+The Report shows similar outcome for Q1 2021: the ARRPU ranged from 1.85 Euros to 29.72 Euros per month, with a weighted EEA average of 9.98 Euros (Figure 1).
 BEREC would like to note the caveat that the disproportion between individual ARRPUs could also be caused by different methodologies used by operators to allocate the revenues between mobile communication services and non-mobile communication services.

-Roam Like At Home (RLAH) traffic - EEA roaming consumption patterns
+Intra-EEA roaming consumption patterns

-The BEREC data for this Report demonstrates clear evidence of Covid-19 impact on consumption of roaming services, as huge variations in some figures appeared in Q2 and Q3 of 2020.
-Significant reduction in international travelling after Q1 2020 due to Covid-19 restrictions affected the number of roaming users, which is reflected in this Report (Figure 12), hence the total roaming consumption.
-The impact on volumes is more visible for the data roaming traffic (Figure 33) and for the roaming calls made (Figure 16).
+The BEREC data for this Report demonstrates that the impact of Covid-19 pandemic is still affecting the roaming market during Q4 2020 and Q1 2021.
+Significant reduction in international travelling due to Covid-19 restrictions affected the number of roaming users, which is reflected in this Report (Figure 12), hence the total roaming consumption.
+The impact on volumes is visible for the roaming calls made (Figure 16) and the data roaming traffic (Figure 33).